FCView/international-emergency-info/README.md

 [Canadian Embassy Website](https://www.international.gc.ca/)

 Additionally, this wikipedia page was referenced when no information was available at the embassy websites.
-However, data here was confirmed from news sources or local residents when able.
+However, data here was confirmed from local government website, news sources, or in some cases, local residents.

 [Wikipedia: List of emergency telephone numbers](https://en.wikipedia.org/wiki/List_of_emergency_telephone_numbers)